 - if a committee is deemed necessary, it or the Director of the Library, shall base its decisions on the merits of each case, weighing the needs of scholarship against the privacy rights of individuals and the legal interests of the College; the Director or committee must be satisfied that a researcher seeking access to restricted records has demonstrated that the records are required to carry out a legitimate scholarly research project or for other appropriate use; in all cases, the decision of the above parties shall be fair and reasonable, permitting the greatest possible access, given the limitations imposed by legal and ethical considerations

 - the decisions of the Director and/or committee shall be final

 Research inquiries prior to a site visit are encouraged.
 The Archives will make reasonable efforts to locate and gather the information you need in a timely manner.
 Submit a PSC Archives Request Form and allow up to five business days for processing.
-For expedited inquiries, please call 501-370-5263 to speak with the Archives staff.
+For expedited inquiries, please call 501-370-5263 or 501-370-5306 to speak with the Archives staff.

 Philander Smith College Archives welcomes donations of collections and individual items.
 Donations are often invaluable sources for primary research and for helping to strengthen our research collections.
 The Archives also welcomes and appreciates financial contributions to defray the cost of processing materials.

 Subject areas of long-term interest to the PSC Archives include materials relating to Philander Smith College, civil rights and social justice, individual and organizational papers relevant to the college or Little Rock, Arkansas, photographs, letters, diaries, yearbooks, oral histories, genealogies, scrapbooks, rare books, and audio/visual materials.